hamptonpieryc/website/content/docs/club-rules.md

 of the premises by Club members.

-**11.4** The permitted hours for the supply of intoxicating liquor in the Club shall be such as are fixed from time to time by the General Management Committee (subject to the terms of the Club Premises Certificate) and details of which shall be posted on the Club Notice Board.
+**11.4** The permitted hours for the supply of intoxicating liquor in the Club shall be such as are fixed from time to time by the GMC (subject to the terms of the Club Premises Certificate) and details of which shall be posted on the Club Notice Board.

 ## 12. CLUB DISCIPLINE: